Smartphone Users Statistics 2026 (Global Usage Data)

 However, education (77% share) and government remain the only two forms of digital media that still primarily rely on desktops.

-1. Philippines spend over 5 hours 30 minutes daily on smartphones.
+• The Philippines spends over 5 hours and 30 minutes daily on smartphones.

 According to Exploding Topics, seven countries have a daily phone screen time that exceeds 5 hours.
 Additionally, 18 nations have been identified as exceeding the average daily screen time of 3 hours and 43 minutes.